IP and Port Info Using Netstat

 Detecting Open ports

 Now so you are noticing something funny is going on with your computer?
 Your cd-rom tray is going crazy... opening and closing when your doing nothing.
 And you say What the heck is going on.
 Or you realize someones been messing with a trojan on your computer.
 So now your goal is to locate what trojan it is so you can remove it right?
-Well your right.
+Well you're right.
 So you go to your command prompt.
-There are many ways to use Netstat and below is a help menu.
-Look through it.
+There are many different ways to use NetStat.
+I've excerpted the help file below, which includes the syntax, as well as an explanation of the switches.

 I personally like using Netstat -an, which Displays all connections and listening ports in the form of IP instead of Hostname.
 Netstat -an combines two of the options at once no need for -a -n.